rfrost777/tools/README.md

 ## portscan.py
 Simple TCP Portscanner. *TODO*: Make it more useful.

 Usage:
 `python3 portscan.py`

+## shellcode_dropper.cpp
+A simple Win64 shellcode dropper template that tries to take an educated guess if it's run in a sandboxed environment.
+Downloads and executes a raw msfvenom tcp reverse_shell payload from a C2 server if not.
+I used this in the TryHackMe
+Room: Sandbox Evasion.
+For educational purposes only!
+*TODO*: Add more (elaborate) sandbox checks to refine the guess.